Zayn Malik, Gigi Hadid Not Engaged, Source Reports

 — Gigi Hadid (@GiGiHadid) June 12, 2016

 What do you think of the rumors that Zayn Malik and Gigi Hadid are engaged?
-Are you disappointed to hear that they are not?
+Are you disappointed to hear that they aren’t?
 Why or why not?

 [Featured Image by Mike Coppola/Getty Images Entertainment]